Beverly Replaces Her Car with An Electric Vehicle

 How It Works

-Electric vehicles use electricity to charge a battery, which then discharges its energy to propel the vehicle.
+Electric vehicles use electricity to charge a battery which then discharges its energy to propel the vehicle.
+To power up your electric vehicle, you plug it into a charging station connected to the electric grid.
+You can charge your car at home, or utilize public charging options.

 Things to Consider